Manonmaniam Sundaranar University

-Manonmaniam Sundaranar University is a university in the Indian state of Tamil Nadu.
+Manonmaniam Sundaranar University is a public university located in Tirunelveli, Tamil Nadu, India.
 It was hived off the Madurai Kamaraj University on 7 September 1990.

 The motto of the university is "In Pursuit of Excellence".
 It is named after the Tamil scholar/professor Manonmaniam Sundaram Pillai.
 The university has 24 departments in arts, languages, sciences, engineering and technology.
 102 colleges in the Kanyakumari, Tenkasi, Thoothukudi and Tirunelveli districts are affiliated to it.